oscaroptics/pikachu/README.md

 # pikachu_weather_app

-This is a weather forecasting we-app.
+This is a weather forecasting web-app.

 you can give input of any place and this web-app will tell you the tempreture as well as the weather description of the place.